 Figure 3: QAT below the Ribbon

 - Now you have to customize the QAT so that you can add the Combine Shape commands.
 To do that, right click on the QAT, and choose Customize Quick Access Toolbar option, as shown in Figure 4.

 - This opens the PowerPoint Options dialog box with the Quick Access Toolbar tab active, as shown in Figure 5.

 Figure 5: PowerPoint Options dialog box

-Select these four commands one at a time, and click the Add button for each of them so that they show in the Customize Quick Access Toolbar box (highlighted red area on the right in Figure 6).
+- Select these four commands one at a time, and click the Add button for each of them so that they show up in the Customize Quick Access Toolbar section (refer the highlighted red area on the right within Figure 6).
 Click the OK button to add the four Combine Shape commands to your QAT.

-Figure 6: Adding the Combine Shapes tools in Quick Access Toolbar
+Figure 6: Adding the Combine Shapes commands in Quick Access Toolbar

 Figure 7: Combine Shape commands added to the QAT